-Jorge Ayala family is rooted in Colombia, prior to living in Chicago, Jorge lived with his family in Colombia.
+Jorge Ayala’s family is rooted in Colombia.
+Before living in Chicago, Jorge lived with his family in Colombia.

 Ayala, a native of Cali, Colombia, was raised in the bustling city of Chicago.
 Growing up in a bilingual household, Ayala effortlessly mastered both Spanish, his mother tongue, and English, which he spoke fluently.

-From being a mechanic to being involved in crime and life sentence, Jorge’s life has take numerous fate turns.
+From being a mechanic to being involved in crime and a life sentence, Jorge’s life has taken numerous fate turns.

-Gorge after losing the chance to parole is still serving his life sentence.
-Learn more about the hitman’s family background and view the fate changes for Jorge with his decision to involve in crime.
+Gorge, after losing the chance at parole, is still serving his life sentence.
+Learn more about the hitman’s family background and view the fate changes for Jorge as a result of his decision to get involved in crime.

 Jorge Ayala Family: Parents And Ethnicity

-Jorge Ayala was born to his parents in Colombia, with his Spanish ethnic roots linked with his family.
+Jorge Ayala was born to his parents in Colombia, with his Spanish ethnic roots deeply rooted in his family.

-Jorge’s father was a a mechanic at General Motors, while the detailed information about his mother is still known.
+Jorge’s father was a mechanic at General Motors, while the detailed information about his mother is still unknown.

-Regarding his father only his occupation is disclosed and other information of siblings and other family members is yet under the rock.
+Regarding his father, only his occupation is disclosed, and other information about his siblings and other family members remains undisclosed.

-Ayala began his career in Chicago working for his father as a mechanic at General Motors, but he soon turned to crime and began robbing cars for chop shops all across the city.
+Ayala began his career in Chicago, working for his father as a mechanic at General Motors.
+However, he soon turned to crime, robbing cars for chop shops all across the city.

 From an early age, Jorge’s distinctive high-pitched voice set him apart.
 His unique vocal tone would eventually become a recognizable trait throughout his life.